normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **TAD of RelA bound to the TAZ domain of CREB-binding protein (CBP)** *Definition:*
 The disordered RelA binding region is significantly longer than previous examples.
-It wraps around the TAZ domain making contacts at 4 distinct patches, adopting mostly helical conformations at these 4 sites.
+It wraps around the TAZ domain making contacts at *4 distinct patches*, adopting mostly *helical conformations* at these 4 sites.
 1 ordered protein + 1 IDR
 PDB:2lww